gradle/declarative-gradle/docs/getting-started/setup.md

 <!-- omit in toc -->
 # Setup

-Declarative Gradle [samples](./samples.md) require nightly versions of Gradle and Android Studio.
+Declarative Gradle [samples](./samples.md) require special nightly versions of Gradle and Android Studio, see below.
 They all use the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) to point to the right Gradle version, so you don't have to worry about installing a specific version of Gradle.

 To try out the samples and see all of the features, you need to install a few other components as described below: